Dungyichao/STM32F4-LCD_ST7735s/README.md

 | -------------|-------------
 | MOSI         | Master out Slave in.
 Master sends command or data to Slave.
 | MISO         | Master in Slave out.
 Slave sends command or data to Master. <br /> We don't use this in our case.
 | SS (CS)      | Slave select (or Chip select).
-If you have multiple slaves <br /> connectes to one master, you can use SS to communicate with the specified slave
+If you have multiple slaves <br /> connectes to one master, you can use SS to communicate with <br /> the specified slave.
+Eventhough we only have one slave (LCD), <br /> we still need to use this Slave select to let the LCD knows <br /> we want to talk to him now.
 | SCK (CLK)    | Clock.
 Because SPI is synchronous, it requires clock for sampling.